 And 1 they can improve on…

-Just when I thought I’d found a driver’s utopia, I find a flaw in why we should all drive like Africans.
+Just when I thought I’d found a driver’s utopia, I found a flaw in why we should all drive like Africans.
 Essentially, pedestrians have no rights.
 This was clear when trying to cross the roads while living in Cape Town, and it became even clearer while visiting Kenya and Tanzania, where our driver almost ran people down.
 Pedestrians definitely do not have the right of way in Africa.

 Then again, I guess this does make for a driver’s paradise.